 Citizenship & Naturalization Attorney in New York, NY

-Obtaining citizenship may be one of the most impactful things you can do for your career and family life.
+Obtaining citizenship can significantly impact your career and family life.
 With something this important, do you have someone you can turn to for guidance and advocacy if complications arise?

-Our experienced and compassionate attorney at Sebastian Simon Law Group is here to assist you with any legal matter relating to citizenship and the naturalization process.
-Our lawyer recognizes the struggles you may be going through and knows how essential securing citizenship may be for your family’s well-being and your own.
+Our experienced and compassionate citizenship attorney in New York at Sebastian Simon Law Group is here to assist you with any legal matter relating to citizenship and the naturalization process.
+Our lawyer recognizes the struggles you may be going through and understands how essential securing citizenship may be for your family’s well-being and your own.

-You can trust our attorney and supporting team to do everything possible to see that you or someone you love receives the rights and benefits of being a U.S. citizen.
+You can trust our citizenship lawyer in New York and support team to do everything possible to ensure that you or someone you love receives the rights and benefits of being a U.S. citizen.
 Let us know how we can help you in a consultation.

-To start with our New York citizenship and naturalization lawyer, call (332) 330-8387 or reach out online to request a consultation.
+To start, our New York citizenship and naturalization lawyer can be reached at (332) 330-8387 or reach out online to request a consultation.
+Se habla Español.

 Eligibility Requirements for U.S. Citizenship